trevorstephens/gplearn/doc/intro.rst

 to know whether the metric needs to be maximized or minimized in order to be able to select the best program in a group.

-In gplearn, several metrics are available by setting the ``metric`` parameter.
+In ``gplearn``, several metrics are available by setting the ``metric`` parameter.

 For the :class:`SymbolicRegressor` several common error metrics are available and the evolution process seeks to minimize them.
 The default is the magnitude of the error, 'mean absolute error'.
 Other metrics available are:

-    - 'mse' for mean squared error,
-    - 'rmse' for root mean squared error, and
+    - 'mse' for mean squared error, and
-    - 'rmsle' for root mean squared logarithmic error.
+    - 'rmse' for root mean squared error.

 For the :class:`SymbolicTransformer`, where indirect optimization is sought, the metrics are based on correlation between the program's output and the